Skip to content

 Riverview standby generator FAQ

-Do I need a permit to install a standby generator in Riverview?
+Do I need a permit for a standby generator in a Riverview subdivision?

-Can I run a Riverview standby generator on natural gas?
+Can a Riverview standby generator run on natural gas?

-What does a backup generator for a Riverview home cost?
+What does a backup generator cost for a Riverview home?

 Do you install the generators yourselves?

-No — and we’re straight about it.
+No, and we are straight about it.
 Cigar City Generators is a Tampa Bay resource that connects you with one vetted, licensed local installer.
-We’re not a contractor and we don’t sell your details to a call-center list; your request goes to a single trusted South Shore pro.
+We are not a contractor and we do not sell your details to a call-center list; your request goes to a single trusted pro who works the fast-growing south county.

 Get your Riverview home storm-ready